History of Berlin: Labour unions

 Berlin, with its large numbers of industrial workers by 1871 became the headquarters for most of the national labor organizations, and the favorite meeting place for labor intellectuals.
 Inside the city, the unions had a turbulent history.
 The conservative aftermath of the Revolution of 1848 drained their strength, and internal bickering was characteristic of the 1850s and 1860s.
 Many locals were under the control of reformist, bourgeois leaders who competed with each other and had a negative view of Marxism and socialist internationalism.
 They concentrated on wages, hours and control of the workplace, and gave little support to national organizations such as the Allgemeine Deutsche Arbeiterverein (ADAV) founded in 1863.
-By the 1870s, however, the Lassallean ADAV finally gained strength; it joined together with the Social Democratic Worker's Party (SDAP) in 1874.
+By the 1870s, however, the Lassallean ADAV finally gained strength; it joined with the Social Democratic Worker's Party (SDAP) in 1874.
 Henceforth the city's labor movement supported radical socialism and gained preeminence within the German labor movement.
 Germany had universal manhood suffrage after 1871, but the government was controlled by hostile forces, and Chancellor Otto von Bismarck tried to undermine or destroy the union movement.